Skulux/Voicetral/readme.md

 2. **Ollama**: Install and run the Ollama service according to the instructions on their website.
 Make sure it's accessible at the specified URL.

 3. **Applio**: Install and run the Applio service according to the instructions on their website.
+The latest version exposes an HTTP endpoint with CORS enabled.
 Ensure it is running locally on the specified port (default: `http://127.0.0.1:6969/`).

 4. **Configuration File**: Update the `config.ini` file with the appropriate paths and settings for your environment.
+The Applio URL is specified under the `[APPLIO]` section.

    - `START_PROMPT`: Your initial prompt for the Ollama model.
    - `OLLAMA_MODEL`: The name of the Ollama model to use.